How Far do Honey Bees Travel?

 Distance Bees Travel to A Pollen Source

 Perhaps the effort required to bring pollen from a distance far away is not worth the effort?
 Or maybe it is because though bees need pollen to rear young, they need much more nectar.
+Maybe they tend to find enough pollen close by.

 How Far Bees Fly for Water

-Honey bees need water too!
+We may forget that honey bees need water too!
 And, much like nectar – they will fly up to 4-5 miles away to find a proper water source.

 However, they will gather water from any moist surface – even if the water source is not good quality.
 This can be a problem if the source is contaminated with pesticides or toxic substances.